5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Here_Scripts.md

 **token**
 ```

-In this way, You can use indent.
+In this way, You can use indent to improve readability of this script

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTIxMzM2NCw2NjEyNTk1NzksMTcyNT
+eyJoaXN0b3J5IjpbLTkyNDg2NTU0MywtMTk1MjEzMzY0LDY2MT
-U5NTQ4LDM4MzE4MjMzMV19
+I1OTU3OSwxNzI1NTk1NDgsMzgzMTgyMzMxXX0=
 -->